 Grace is God blessing you for no other reason than he loves you.
 Grace is divine power to live abundantly in union with the One who loves you and calls you by name.

 Grace isn’t a doctrine, or bunch of rules for you to keep, and grace is not God’s lubricant for greasing the cogs of self-effort.
 Grace is a Person living his life through you.
 Living under grace is like being married, only more so.

 Grace is not one of God’s blessings but all of them wrapped up together in the One who is full of grace.
 Grace is the Gift of all gifts from the Giver of all givers.

 Those are some of my thoughts.
 I would love to hear yours.
 What does the grace of God mean to you?
 In the comments below, complete this statement: “Grace is…”

-I have given you my definitions of grace.
-In the Bonus Content that accompanies this article, I look at some outstanding definitions of grace provided by notable authors past and present.
+In the Bonus Content that accompanies this article, I look at some classic definitions of grace provided by notable authors.
 Check it out now on Patreon.